Catalystiq/TestOfSkills/README.md

 - Pros: logic will be much easier to implement
 - Cons: styling will be a pain

+# Final Plan
+- Only have the 4 main tests
+- No Discipline, Force, or Control
+- This is because it was not worth to make them for the STEM Expo
+- Turned out really well in the end
+- Added data collection, results.json, and code comments
+- Project Finished

 # TODO
-- Make the homepage\
+✓ Make the homepage\
-✓ Come up with codenames for the tests
+✓ Come up with codenames for the test\
-- Add the skills\
+✓ Add the skills\
     ✓ Tenacity\
-    ✓ Swiftness
+    ✓ Swiftness\
-    - Force
-    - Discipline
-    - Control\
     ✓ Order\
+    ✓ Linguistics\
-    ✓ Linguistics
+✓ Collect results\
-- Firebase?
-- Connect results to database
-- Use d3.js to display data into graphs
-- Prompt user to complete reCaptcha to submit data
-- Done
+✓ Done
-- Carbon Ads?